 "GPS" means "global positioning satellite", a navigational technology.

 "Guatemala Joint Venture" has the meaning ascribed to it in Item 2.2 The Business - Guatemala Joint Venture.

-"Guatemala LOI" means the non-binding letter of intent dated September 30, 2014 regarding Sollen Guatemala and the Guatemala Joint Venture, as detailed in Item 2.2 The Business - Guatemala Joint Venture.
+"Guatemala Joint Venture Agreement" has the meaning ascribed to it in Item 2.2 The Business - Guatemala Joint Venture.